 A dramatic dive featuring a vertical reef wall, swim-throughs, and abundant marine life, including seahorses and rays.

-7-day swell forecast for Bare Island Deep Wall, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Bare Island Deep Wall's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Bare Island Deep Wall's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 Bare Island Deep Wall is the most technically demanding of the three Bare Island dives, where tidal current on an outgoing tide runs strong enough to transform the site into a genuinely hazardous proposition.
 Dived correctly on the incoming, it is exceptional — the vertical reef wall is covered in sponge gardens and soft corals, swim-throughs break the face at several points, seahorses cling to the kelp on the upper sections, and Weedy Sea Dragons drift along the kelp-fringed margins above the wall proper.
 Depth reaches 18 m and the incoming drift carries you efficiently along the wall, delivering a concentrated series of features in a single dive without requiring significant effort to maintain position.